-- (a) register that a person residing or intending to reside at the customer's premises requires life support equipment and the date from which the life support equipment is required; - (b) subject to subrule (2), no later than 5 business days after receipt of advice from the customer, provide in writing to the customer: - (i) a medical confirmation form;
+- (a) register that a person residing or intending to reside at the customer's premises requires life support equipment and the date from which the life support equipment is required; - (b) subject to subrule (2), no later than 5 business days after receipt of advice from the customer, provide in writing to the customer:

-- (ii) information explaining that, if the customer fails to provide medical confirmation, the customer's premises may be deregistered and, if so, the customer will cease to receive the protections under this Part; - (iii) advice that there may be retailer planned interruptions under rule 59C to the supply at the address and that the retailer is required to notify them of these interruptions in accordance with rule 124B; - (iv) advice that there may be distributor planned interruptions or unplanned interruptions to the supply at the address and that the distributor is required to notify them of a distributor planned interruption in accordance with rule 124B; - (v) information to assist the customer to prepare a plan of action in the case of an unplanned interruption; - (vi) an emergency telephone contact number for the distributor and the retailer (the charge for which is no more than the cost of a local call); and - (vii) advice that if the customer decides to change retailer at the premises and a person residing at the customer's premises continues to require life support equipment, the customer should advise their new retailer of the requirement for life support equipment; and - (c) subject to subrule (2), notify the distributor that a person residing or intending to reside at the customer's premises requires life support equipment and the date from which the life support equipment is required. - (2) Subrules (1)(b) (other than subrules (1)(b)(iii) and (1)(b)(vi)) and (1)(c) do not apply to a retailer if: - (a) a customer of that retailer has previously advised the distributor for the premises that a person residing or intending to reside at the customer's premises requires life support equipment; - (b) the customer advises that retailer that they have already provided medical confirmation to the distributor for the premises; and - (c) the retailer confirms with the distributor for the premises that the customer has already provided medical confirmation to the distributor.
+- (i) a medical confirmation form; - (ii) information explaining that, if the customer fails to provide medical confirmation, the customer's premises may be deregistered and, if so, the customer will cease to receive the protections under this Part; - (iii) advice that there may be retailer planned interruptions under rule 59C to the supply at the address and that the retailer is required to notify them of these interruptions in accordance with rule 124B; - (iv) advice that there may be distributor planned interruptions or unplanned interruptions to the supply at the address and that the distributor is required to notify them of a distributor planned interruption in accordance with rule 124B; - (v) information to assist the customer to prepare a plan of action in the case of an unplanned interruption; - (vi) an emergency telephone contact number for the distributor and the retailer (the charge for which is no more than the cost of a local call); - (vii) advice that if the customer decides to change retailer at the premises and a person residing at the customer's premises continues to require life support equipment, the customer should advise their new retailer of the requirement for life support equipment; - (viii) a request for medical confirmation that: - (A) has been signed and dated no more than 4 years before the date of receipt of the advice from the customer; and - (B) is legible; and - (ix) information explaining that, for the purpose of providing medical confirmation, the customer may submit to the retailer a copy of any medical confirmation that was submitted to their previous retailer or distributor, provided it complies with paragraph (b)(viii); and - (c) subject to subrule (2), notify the distributor that a person residing or intending to reside at the customer's premises requires life support equipment and the date from which the life support equipment is required. - (2) Subrules (1)(b) (other than subrules (1)(b)(iii) and (1)(b)(vi)) and (1)(c) do not apply to a retailer if: - (a) a customer of that retailer has previously advised the distributor for the premises that a person residing or intending to reside at the customer's premises requires life support equipment; - (b) the customer advises that retailer that they have already provided medical confirmation to the distributor for the premises; and - (c) the retailer confirms with the distributor for the premises that the customer has already provided medical confirmation to the distributor.